aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 <img src="../files/FP2.gif" style="width:100%">

 ## Snowstorm System
-My next task was to design and develop a snowstorm system for the yard area.
+I was then asked to design and develop a snowstorm system for the yard area.
 I was provided with a [reference video](https://www.shutterstock.com/video/clip-1058627680-dense-heavy-blizzard-snowstorm-vfx-insert-slow-motion) for the same.

 ### Snow Particles
 * I found this task quite easy and felt that simply a fountain emitter with the default particle renderer would do the trick.